MillionConcepts/quickseries/README.md

 # quickseries

 `quickseries` generates Python functions that perform fast vectorized power series approximations of locally-continuous univariate mathematical functions.
+It can provide performance improvements ranging from ~3x (simple functions, no fiddling around with parameters) to ~100x (complicated functions, some parameter tuning).

 `quickseries`is in alpha; bug reports are appreciated.

 Install from source using `pip install .`.
 Dependencies are also described in a Conda `environment.yml` file.

+Examples and tips follow.
 Further documentation forthcoming.

 ## example of use